How to Create a Welcoming Shade Garden

-Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, with rich moist soil.
-There are white-flowered forms that can add that touch of brightness, or the more familiar pink-flowered ones.
+Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, thriving in an area with rich moist soil.
+The white-flowered forms will add that touch of brightness and light, or the more familiar pink-flowered ones will give a zap of warm color.
 By choosing the fringed-leaf varieties, you also add a textural interest.

 Another native plant that has been cultivated is Heuchera.
 These generally do best in light shade, and they do well in almost any type of soil.
 With its compact habit, attractive matt of colorful leaves and fine upright stems of tiny flowers, it is a great specimen plant.